 This is the maximum distance between the lamp and the location where only 0.25 lux of illumination remains.
 The measurement is taken when the lamp is turned on, using new batteries.
 Lighting distance depends directly on brightness, but mainly on the shape of the beam.

 Burn time (hours)

 This corresponds to the length of time during which lighting is optimal.
 It is measured 30 seconds after the lamp is turned on and for as long as the lamp takes to drop to 10 % of maximum light output.
-Then it switches to reserve lighting.

 Example of a light output curve for a STANDARD LIGHTING headlamp.